ACM40960/project-disha-gif/README.md

 4. Users seeking visual insights into Blackjack strategy outcomes.

 ## Contributors
+This was created for a project submission for UCD Scool of Mathetmatics.
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue to discuss.